Dv-nn/Dv-nn/README.md

 ### Hi there, my name is Natalya!
 <!-- - :high_brightness:    -->
-- :computer: I study Python и Django
-- :computer: I study JavaScript и React
+- :computer: I study Python and JavaScript
 - :wave: I'll be glad to any cooperation)
 <br>